 Training has been delivered to staff in the following areas:

 We are fortunate to have a team of experienced Teaching assistants who support children with physical needs.
-They hold the necessary qualification for Moving and Handling and work under the guidance of a Physiotherapist and Occupational Therapist to deliver Physiotherapy and Occupational Therapy programmes.
+They work under the guidance of a Physiotherapist and Occupational Therapist to deliver Physiotherapy and Occupational Therapy programmes.

 They have experience of supporting pupils with speech and communication difficulties.
 One teaching assistant has completed the ELKAN course.
 Some teaching assistants are experienced in using electronic assisitive technology equipment.
 Support and advice is received from staff from the Outreach Inclusion service at St. Francis Community Special school and the Electronic Assisitive Technology Service (EATs)